 (a) The Credit Enhancement for Charter School Facilities Program provides grants to eligible entities to assist charter schools in obtaining facilities.

 (b) Grantees use these grants to do the following:

-(1) Assist charter schools in obtaining loans, bonds, and other debt instruments for the purpose of obtaining facilities.
+(1) Assist charter schools in obtaining loans, bonds, and other debt instruments for the purpose of obtaining, constructing, and renovating facilities.

 (2) Assist charter schools in obtaining leases of facilities.

 (c) Grantees may demonstrate innovative credit enhancement initiatives while meeting the program purposes under paragraph (b) of this section.

 (d) For the purposes of these regulations, the Credit Enhancement for Charter School Facilities Program includes grants made under the Charter School Facilities Financing Demonstration Grant Program.(Authority: 20 U.S.C.
 7223)

 The following are eligible to receive a grant under this part: